filleben/F1Experiences/README.md

 ## Features

 - **Navigation bar**: Allows the user to navigate to all the pages of the site, consistent throughout the site.
-- **User Registration**: Users can create a account by providing a valid email address, username and password.
+- **User Registration**: Users can create an account by providing a valid email address, username and password.
-- **User Authentication**: Users can login to their accounts by providing the correct username and password combination.
+- **User Authentication**: Users can log in to their accounts by providing the correct username and password combination.
-- **Social Login**: Users can register and login to the site by using there Google account.
+- **Social Login**: Users can register and login to the site by using their Google account.
 - **Password Reset**: Users can reset their password if forgotten.
 - **Most Popular Events**: The 4 most popular events are featured on the home page.
 - **Testimonials**: 4 different user testimonials are featured on the home page.
 - **Contact Page**: User can get in touch using the contact form on the contact page.
-- **Event Page**: A full list of race events, split into pages with 6 events per page.
+- **Event Page**: A full list of race events split into pages with 6 events per page.
-- **Event Search**: Users can search for specfic events.
+- **Event Search**: Users can search for specific events.
-- **Event Details**: Each race event has a details page showing the avaiable tickets and circuit map for each event.
+- **Event Details**: Each race event has a details page showing the available tickets and circuit map for each event.
 - **Cart**: Users can add, view and adjust tickets in their cart.
-- **Checkout**: Users can purchase tickets in there cart using the checkout app.
-If users are logged in the checkout form will be prefilled with existing information when avaiable.
+- **Checkout**: Users can purchase tickets in their cart using the checkout app.
+If users are logged in the checkout form will be prefilled with existing information when available.
-- **Add/Edit/Delete Events**: Site managers can edit or delete existing race events aswell as being able to add new events.
+- **Add/Edit/Delete Events**: Site managers can edit or delete existing race events as well as being able to add new events.
-- **Add/Edit/Delete Tickets**: Site managers can edit or delete existing tickets for each race event aswell as being able to add new tickets.
+- **Add/Edit/Delete Tickets**: Site managers can edit or delete existing tickets for each race event as well as being able to add new tickets.
 - **404 Page**: Provides users with a message if they have entered an incorrect URL or clicked an incorrect link, gives the user the option to return to the home page.

 ### Features Left to Implement